 If you haven’t used Respondus before, you will need to configure and display the CCLE Block for Respondus LockDown Browser.

 Turn editing mode on.

-From the Add a Block pull-down menu, select “Respondus LockDown Browser.”
+From the Add a Block dropdown menu on the right side of your site, select “Respondus LockDown Browser.”
 You’ll probably have to scroll down in the list to find it.

 Configuring the Assessment to use Respondus

 In order to enable Respondus on an existing quiz, follow these steps:

 Click on “Dashboard” in the Respondus block, then “Continue to Lockdown Browser.”